-Meridian is currently considering submissions for both cover art and inserts.
+Meridian is currently considering submissions for cover art.
 You may submit up to ten images at a time.

 Our magazine is printed at a page size of 5 7/8″ wide by 8 7/8″ tall.
 We use .125″ bleeds.
 Artists must supply all artwork at 300 dpi resolution or higher.
 We typically work in an RGB color space.
 CMYK is usually acceptable.